chrisbolz/jeeves/README.md

 #### Using selectors

-With Jeeves you can use CSS level 3-like selectors to query arrays inside your files.
+With Jeeves you are able to use CSS level 3-like selectors to query arrays inside your files.
-Using a selector will always return an array.
+Using a selector will **always return an array**.
 You may use selectors to GET, PUT, PATCH and DELETE.

-**Careful**: The selector *must* be used on the last item of a query at the moment.
+**Careful**: The selector *must* be used on the last item of a query for the moment.

 ```
 test.array[str==teststring] // Returns all array entries which str-property equals 'teststring'.